 You can also get premium which sends you more deals and any deals before their free subscribers.
 To get a free month of premium to try it out, sign up here!

-Using a card that helps to get you points.
+Using a card that helps to get you points is such an easy way to grab a cheap flight.
 I only recommend using this method if you travel a lot.
-I finally made the decision this year to get the American Express Platinum card (you can apply here).
+I finally made the decision this year to get the American Express Platinum card (you can apply here for any American Express and get a sign up bonus).
 It had so many benefits, like $200 in Uber credits and also my preferred airline.
 There was also a slew of other perks like access to lounges all over the world and various other discounts.
 For someone like me who travels quite a bit, it was worth the steep annual fee.
 I end up saving money because of it too between the credits and not spending as much at the airport on coffee and food.
 I recommend really doing your research on these and weighing out the pros and cons.
-If you plan to just take one to two trips a year it may be better to use a card that gives you cash back instead.
-I personally love my Citi card for that.
+If you plan to just take one to two trips a year it may be better to use a card that gives you cashback instead.
+Either way, exploring airline cards that flies overseas may be a great option to score a free flight!